 What is Working Capital?

-Working Capital is the difference between Current Assets versus Current Liabilities.
+Working Capital (WC) is the difference between Current Assets versus Current Liabilities.
 (Current Assets are those assets that will be turned into cash within one year.
 Current Liabilities are those liabilities due within one year) This calculation represents the liquidity that a company has to meet its obligations coming due in the next 12 months.
 Though the amount should be positive, in times of distress it can be a negative amount.

 See Flash Report.